-In 2002, the New York Times reported that guerilla marketing tactics involving static cling were unveiled when butterfly decals were discovered on surfaces all around New York City to introduce a new Microsoft product.
+Even as far back as 2002, The New York Times reported that guerilla marketing tactics involving static cling were unveiled when butterfly decals were discovered on surfaces around New York City to introduce a new Microsoft product.
 Extremists are now known to carry concealed wire hangers to assist anyone in distress (when the metal is wiggled against a skirt bottom or pant leg, it will release the static).
 Where will it end?

 Static cling may very well be affecting your loved ones as we speak.
 This silent aggressor knows no boundaries and is lurking within every race and economic level.
 Let’s work together as a nation and find a way to eradicate it.
 Ironically, separating ourselves from static electricity may be just the issue we need to bring our country together.